Updated July 24, 2022.

 Lead and copper in bullets cause fouling in your barrel.
 Shot shells can easily damage your gun over time.
 Therefore, it is essential to remove dirt and clean your gun more frequently using gun cleaning oil.

 The Gun cleaning routine is depended on several factors.
 These are the items to consider when selecting your gun cleaning schedule.

 Level of usage

-If you use your gun daily, it is recommended that you clean it periodically.
-You should clean your gun immediately after heavy usage or extensive shooting session.
+If you use guns daily, it is recommended that you clean it frequently.
+You should clean your gun immediately after heavy usage or an extensive shooting session.
 This will increase the performance, trajectory, and boost the lifespan of your gun.